 While this statue is fairly new compared (1928-1931) to the rest of the other competitors of the New 7 Wonders of the World contest, it was one of the seven winners.
 I have to admit my surprise when I heard the result, since, being honest, I could actually think of at least five other contenders who deserved such spot.

-However, it is my policy to avoid all kinds of prejudices when it comes to places that I haven’t been to yet and so, in April 2013, I embarked in my journey to visit the Redeemer without any high expectations about what to find up there.
+However, it is my policy to avoid all kinds of prejudices when it comes to places that I haven’t been to yet and so, I embarked on my journey to visit the Redeemer without any high expectations about what to find up there.

 Boy, was I wrong.

 How to Get to Christ the Redeemer in Rio

 Rio de Janeiro is easily connected with practically all the world via daily flights to practically anywhere.
 From the airport to your hotel/hostel there are many different ways of arriving but taking an official airport taxi is always the safest bet in a city like Rio.

 Coming from a crime-ridden country like Mexico, I am already used to all kinds of petty crimes, however, it was in Rio that I first heard shocking stories about two fellow travelers who were beaten up and robbed as soon as they left the hostel, something that has not happened to anyone I know in any other city.
 Be careful.

 Security aside, there are three ways to reach the Redeemer once you are at the base of the Rua Cosme Velho, which you can access by taking either a bus or a taxi.
 Once you are there, the three main vehicles of transportation are van, tram or foot.